About Our Team

 Executive Director

-Meeting the needs of others is important to Cindy as evidenced by her leadership of the Today’s Woman Foundation, and also in her work as a Grief Counselor.
-She takes seriously the admonition to “love one another” and delights in sharing her life experiences, training and education to work with some of the most vulnerable local women and their families.
-Cindy credits the Today’s Woman Foundation board of directors, ambassadors and volunteers for sharing their time, talent and hard work in support of the organization’s projects that are focused on personal and professional growth.
+Cindy values meeting the needs of others, as shown by her leadership of the Today’s Woman Foundation and her role as a grief counselor.
+She takes to heart the admonition to “love one another” and finds joy in sharing her life experiences, training, and education to support some of the most vulnerable women and families in the community.

 Melanie Ajanwachuku, BS, RDN, CDES